sammcj/puppet-luks/README.md

 ## Usage

-The following creates a LUKS device at '/dev/mapper/secretdata', backed by the partition at '/dev/sdb1', encrypted with the key 'agoodsecretkey':
+The following creates a LUKS device at `/dev/mapper/secretdata`, backed by the partition at `/dev/sdb1`, encrypted with the value of `$secret_key`:

 ```puppet
   include ::luks